Find your favorite vibe by sampling the fermented goodness of these 10 Hoosier stops.

-Madison County Winery began as a purveyor of red wines, but it has since expanded into other varieties – think blackberry, chocolate, seyval and cabernet franc, to name a few.
+Madison County Winery: The winery began as a purveyor of red wines, but it has since expanded into other varieties – think blackberry, chocolate, seyval and cabernet franc, to name a few.
 During your visit, you can enjoy a glass of wine on the porch overlooking the vineyard or cozied up by the fire.

-Oak Hill Winery in Converse is where your wine education is sure to increase.
+Oak Hill Winery: At this Converse facility, your wine education is sure to increase.
 Offering free wine tastings, the owners pride themselves on teaching guests the nuances of their naturally made wines.
 We suggest the Peru Peach or Old Ben.

 Breweries Beckon in East Central Indiana